AMAMazing/Counter/README.md

 ## To do
 - Get layout working on phones/Other devices
-- Number overflow
+- Figure out how to sort out number overflow
-- Make it a PWA
 - Launch on play store